INL/BlackLab/doc/technical/design/plan-parallel.md

 If any of these don't work out, we'll try one of the other approaches mentioned.
 See the Indexing section at the end of the document for more details.

 ## BCQL

+### Default relations class and version

+Because it gets quite convoluted to specify relations class (e.g. `al` for alignment) and version (e.g. `nl` for Dutch) in the relations operators, it would be useful to set a default value once for the query.
+We want something that can be used as a prefix operator.
+On the other hand, we don't want an explosion of new operators either.
+Proposal:

+    # Set default relation class to 'al' and source version to 'nl'
+    @relationclass=al,sourceversion=nl
+        'als [] 'en' []' ==>de 'wie' [] 'und' []'

+    # Abbreviated forms
+    @sv=nl,rc=al 'als [] 'en' []' ==>de 'wie' [] 'und' []'

+So `@` starts a "settings operator", which is a unary prefix operator where you can change settings for the rest of (this part of) the query.

+The settings you can change are currently:
+- `sourceversion=nl` or `sv=nl` means "this is a query on the Dutch version of the document (except for when relation operators jump to different versions)".
+It allows us to e.g. always pass `pattfield=contents__en` even when we have several queries that query different versions of the document.
+Of course, if the version you're searching matches the `pattfield` you passed, you don't need to specify `sv` at all.
+- `relationclass=al` or `rc=al` means "set the default relation class to `al`".
+You could also set `@rc=al__de` to set the default relation class to `al__de`, which means you can use the plain `==>` operator later in the query (i.e. you don't need to use `==>de` because `de` was already set in the relation class).

+If needed, there could be a variant `@(rc=al,tv=de)` that uses parentheses to group the settings.

+Note that in many cases, you won't need to specify `relationclass`.
+If the only versioned relations in your corpus are alignment relations, they will automatically be found by the `==>de` operator, so you don't need to specify `rc`.
+Similarly, if your corpus only contains dependency relations, everything will work as expected automatically.
+It's only when you have multiple relation classes in a corpus that you need to either change the default, or be more explicit in the relations operator.

 ### Querying alignments